Postdoctoral fellowship (full time)

 Qualifications include but are not limited to:

-PhD or equivalent degree in psychology, cognitive neuroscience, hearing science, physiology, electrical engineering, or similar fields
+PhD or equivalent degree in psychology, cognitive neuroscience, physiology, electrical engineering, or similar

-Advanced quantitative and computer skills, including the ability to use Matlab, Python, or any other programming language that enables experiment design and data analysis
+Must have advanced quantitative and computer skills, including the ability to program in Matlab or Python for experimental design and modern data analysis

 Experience recruiting and testing research participants

-Experience with EEG, MEG, or fMRI data collection and analysis
+Experience with fMRI or EEG/MEG data collection and analysis

 Effective oral and written communication skills